MakeSchool-Tutorials/Makestagram-Swift/P3-Create-Data-Model-Parse/content.md

 >
 ![image](add_column.png)

 Then you'll see a popup that will ask you to specify details about this new column.
 We need to choose the type and the name of the column.
-To store binary data, such as photos, zip-files, etc. we use the *File* type.
+To store binary data (such as photos, zip-files, etc.) we use the *File* type.

 > [action]
 Set the type of the column to *File* and name it *imageFile*.
 Then hit the *Create Column* button: